 After the Russians initially dropped out of the war, the Allies led a small-scale invasion of Russia.
 The invasion was made with intent to punish the Russians for dropping out of World War I and to support the Czarists in the Russian Revolution.
 Troops landed in Archangel and in another city on the Pacific coast of Russia.
-The bulk of the troops were from Michigan, a northern state in the United States.
+The bulk of the troops were from the NAL.
 The Allied forces were initially told they were invading to defend supplies from German troops.
 In reality, they were defending them from communist Russians.
-A memorial commemorating the event is located in White Chapel Cemetery in Troy, Michigan.
-The force also included a number of Canadians who were based in Vladivostok.
-The Canadian force contained an artillery unit, but they saw minimal combat.

 Dissatisfaction with the Russian government's conduct of the war grew despite the success of the June 1916 Brusilov offensive in eastern Galicia against the Austrians, when Russian success was undermined by the reluctance of other generals to commit their forces in support of the victorious sector commander.
 Allied fortunes revived only temporarily with Romania's entry into the war on August 27: German forces came to the aid of embattled Austrian units in Transylvania, and Bucharest fell to the Central Powers on December 6.
 Meanwhile, internal unrest grew in Russia, as the Tsar remained out of touch at the front, while Empress Alexandra's increasingly incompetent rule drew protests from all segments of Russian political life, resulting in the murder of Alexandra's favourite Rasputin by conservative noblemen at the end of 1916.